For a civilian economy free of violence.

 The obligation to demand unlimited downstream compliance.
 A product sold by a Level 4 company can never reach armed groups, regardless of the distribution chain's length.

 Risk-Based Auditing: To prevent companies from using shell corporations or "pass-through" distributors to bypass Level 3 requirements, we employ a dynamic auditing framework.
-The specific checks deployed are determined by the auditor based on the company's risk profile, jurisdiction, size, and supply chain complexity.
+The specific checks deployed are determined by the auditor based on the company's risk profile, jurisdiction, size, and distribution chain complexity.

 A parent company, its subsidiaries, and affiliates under common control are treated as a single entity.
 A company cannot use a subsidiary as a "buffer" to achieve certification.
 If a controlled subsidiary sells to the military, the entire corporate group is disqualified.